mayankjaiswal1709/Pdf-Genrator/README.md

 # Pdf-generator
-Variable template Go to template.html and design your PDF as per your requirement
+Go to template.html and design your PDF as per your requirement